small lotus divider graphic on neutral colored background.

 Category 3: Liquid or Powder Multivitamins

-Category 4: Minimalist/Limited-Ingredient Multivitamins
+Category 4: Minimalist / Limited-Ingredient Multivitamins

 Category 5: Budget-Conscious Multivitamins

-• less transparency around sourcing or ingredient form
+Budget-conscious multivitamins Accessibility and long-term consistent use Simpler formulas; less transparency around sourcing or ingredient form Nature Made

 Step Three: Compare Formulation Quality, Not Just Ingredients

-A shorter, well-designed formulations may be more appropriate than a longer list with minimal doses.
+A shorter, well-designed formula may be more appropriate than a longer one with amounts that may not be meaningful for the stated purpose.

 Why Different Supplement Categories Are Evaluated Differently

-Not all supplement categories are evaluated in the same way.
-Multivitamins are typically designed to provide broad nutritional coverage and are often used consistently over time.
-Other supplement categories—such as probiotics or individual minerals—tend to be more situational and purpose-driven.
+Multivitamins are typically designed to provide broad nutritional coverage and are used consistently over time.
+Other supplement categories, such as probiotics or individual minerals, tend to be more situational and purpose-driven.
+Because the job is different, the evaluation should be different too.
+Dose, delivery, formulation quality, and what counts as a meaningful amount all shift depending on what the supplement is being asked to do.

-This distinction becomes important as families move beyond multivitamins and begin considering other supplement categories.
+This distinction becomes relevant as families move beyond multivitamins and begin considering other supplement categories.
+What works as a comparison approach here may need to be adjusted there.

 Step Four: Consider Dose and Safety Together

-Dosage and ingredient form play a significant role in how a multivitamin functions in the body, which is why they are explored in more detail in How Dosage and Form Matter More Than Ingredient Lists.
+Dosage and ingredient form play a significant role in how a multivitamin functions in the body, which is explored in more detail in How Dosage and Form Matter More Than Ingredient Lists.

 Step Five: Evaluate Practicality and Consistency